 “Steel has a unique property in that it can flex and bend and give when needed,” he continues.
 “The analogy I most often use is it’s not what you notice on the ride but what you don’t notice.
 Excess fatigue or soreness that might be associated with riding a bike is dissipated.
 Equally a good steel bike will feel grounded in a way that is confidence inspiring.”

 The comfort that Liam finds in riding steel bikes is one shared by many.
 It’s perhaps the material’s greatest asset.
 If you’re after a road bike for long days in the saddle, with the ability to adapt to a variety of road surfaces, a well-designed, high quality steel frame is likely to deliver a more comfortable ride than any of the other competing materials.
+We've been particularly impressed with the Fairlight Strael 3.0, to give just one example.

 Aluminium as a road bike material